speakeasy-api/openapi-directory/SDKs/amazonaws.com/discovery/2015-11-01/go/README.md

 * `ListServerNeighbors` - Retrieves a list of servers that are one network hop away from a specified server.
 * `StartContinuousExport` - Start the continuous flow of agent's discovered data into Amazon Athena.
 * `StartDataCollectionByAgentIds` - Instructs the specified agents or connectors to start collecting data.
 * `StartExportTask` - <p> Begins the export of discovered data to an S3 bucket.</p> <p> If you specify <code>agentIds</code> in a filter, the task exports up to 72 hours of detailed data collected by the identified Application Discovery Agent, including network, process, and performance details.
 A time range for exported agent data may be set by using <code>startTime</code> and <code>endTime</code>.
-Export of detailed agent data is limited to five concurrently running exports. </p> <p> If you do not include an <code>agentIds</code> filter, summary data is exported that includes both AWS Agentless Discovery Connector data and summary data from AWS Discovery Agents.
+Export of detailed agent data is limited to five concurrently running exports. </p> <p> If you do not include an <code>agentIds</code> filter, summary data is exported that includes both Amazon Web Services Agentless Discovery Connector data and summary data from Amazon Web Services Discovery Agents.
 Export of summary data is limited to two exports per day. </p>
-* `StartImportTask` - <p>Starts an import task, which allows you to import details of your on-premises environment directly into AWS Migration Hub without having to use the Application Discovery Service (ADS) tools such as the Discovery Connector or Discovery Agent.
-This gives you the option to perform migration assessment and planning directly from your imported data, including the ability to group your devices as applications and track their migration status.</p> <p>To start an import request, do this:</p> <ol> <li> <p>Download the specially formatted comma separated value (CSV) import template, which you can find here: <a href="https://s3-us-west-2.amazonaws.com/templates-7cffcf56-bd96-4b1c-b45b-a5b42f282e46/import_template.csv">https://s3-us-west-2.amazonaws.com/templates-7cffcf56-bd96-4b1c-b45b-a5b42f282e46/import_template.csv</a>.</p> </li> <li> <p>Fill out the template with your server and application data.</p> </li> <li> <p>Upload your import file to an Amazon S3 bucket, and make a note of it's Object URL.
-Your import file must be in the CSV format.</p> </li> <li> <p>Use the console or the <code>StartImportTask</code> command with the AWS CLI or one of the AWS SDKs to import the records from your file.</p> </li> </ol> <p>For more information, including step-by-step procedures, see <a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html">Migration Hub Import</a> in the <i>AWS Application Discovery Service User Guide</i>.</p> <note> <p>There are limits to the number of import tasks you can create (and delete) in an AWS account.
-For more information, see <a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/ads_service_limits.html">AWS Application Discovery Service Limits</a> in the <i>AWS Application Discovery Service User Guide</i>.</p> </note>
+* `StartImportTask` - <p>Starts an import task, which allows you to import details of your on-premises environment directly into Amazon Web Services Migration Hub without having to use the Application Discovery Service (ADS) tools such as the Discovery Connector or Discovery Agent.
+This gives you the option to perform migration assessment and planning directly from your imported data, including the ability to group your devices as applications and track their migration status.</p> <p>To start an import request, do this:</p> <ol> <li> <p>Download the specially formatted comma separated value (CSV) import template, which you can find here: <a href="https://s3.us-west-2.amazonaws.com/templates-7cffcf56-bd96-4b1c-b45b-a5b42f282e46/import_template.csv">https://s3.us-west-2.amazonaws.com/templates-7cffcf56-bd96-4b1c-b45b-a5b42f282e46/import_template.csv</a>.</p> </li> <li> <p>Fill out the template with your server and application data.</p> </li> <li> <p>Upload your import file to an Amazon S3 bucket, and make a note of it's Object URL.
+Your import file must be in the CSV format.</p> </li> <li> <p>Use the console or the <code>StartImportTask</code> command with the Amazon Web Services CLI or one of the Amazon Web Services SDKs to import the records from your file.</p> </li> </ol> <p>For more information, including step-by-step procedures, see <a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html">Migration Hub Import</a> in the <i>Amazon Web Services Application Discovery Service User Guide</i>.</p> <note> <p>There are limits to the number of import tasks you can create (and delete) in an Amazon Web Services account.
+For more information, see <a href="https://docs.aws.amazon.com/application-discovery/latest/userguide/ads_service_limits.html">Amazon Web Services Application Discovery Service Limits</a> in the <i>Amazon Web Services Application Discovery Service User Guide</i>.</p> </note>
 * `StopContinuousExport` - Stop the continuous flow of agent's discovered data into Amazon Athena.
 * `StopDataCollectionByAgentIds` - Instructs the specified agents or connectors to stop collecting data.
 * `UpdateApplication` - Updates metadata about an application.
 <!-- End SDK Available Operations -->

 ### SDK Generated by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)